16 min read

 Narrow your target audience by age, gender.
 Primary language is optional.

 You can define your target audience based on Demographics, Interests and Behaviours.
 There are 100’s of options in the Detailed Targeting section, so I suggest you take a look around at the options to try to find your ideal target audience.
-This targeting map will show you all most of the options available.
+This targeting map will show you ~all~ most of the options available.

 Step 3: Creating your ad

 If you need some inspiration for ad copy and images, check out our post on How to Spy on Your Competitors’ Facebook Ads.
+Looking at successful ad examples can provide valuable insights into crafting effective Facebook lead ads that resonate with your target audience.

 Click on the Ad Name to start creating your Ad.
 Make sure the correct Facebook Page is selected.
 If you have an Instagram account connected to your Business Manager account, you will be able to select it here.
 Otherwise, your Lead Ads will show up on Instagram as a sponsored ad on behalf of your Page, which is fine when you’re getting started.

 Ad Setup: Here’s where you’ll need to have either a static image or a short video (under 15 seconds).
 Using a square or 1:1 ratio image or video will save you creating multiple formats for placements in Facebook & Instagram.
+This step is crucial in Facebook advertising, as it directly impacts your ability to engage and capture the interest of your target audience.
+Additionally, consider using carousel ads to present multiple offers, which can enhance your lead generation strategies by showcasing various incentives.

 If you have a little bit of creative flare, then I recommend Canva for creating static Facebook ads for yourself.
 You can start with one of their square Instagram templates.